thruflo/pyramid_simpleauth/README.md

     simpleauth.after_login_route = 'another' # defaults to 'index'
     simpleauth.after_logout_route = 'another' # defaults to 'index'

-To redirect to a different view after email confirmation user:

-    simpleauth.after_email_confirmation_route = 'another' # defaults to 'users'
-    simpleauth.after_email_confirmation_view = 'another', # defaults to 'account'

-Note that on login, a `next` parameter passed to the login page and password change page will take precedence over the specific routes.
+Note that a `next` parameter passed to the login page, password change page, username change page, email confirmation page or preferred email selection page will take precedence over the specific routes.

+To redirect to a different route and view after login, password change, username change, email confirmation or preferred email selection, use configuration directives such as:

+    simpleauth.after_confirm_email_route = 'basepath' # defaults to 'users'
+    simpleauth.after_confirm_email_view = 'viewname', # defaults to 'account'

+This would redirect user bob to `/basepath/bob/viewname`.
+Redirect configuration directives for each of those views are named following the patterns `simpleauth.after_<view_name>_route` and `simpleauth.after_<view_name>_view`, where `<view_name>` can be any of `login`, `change_username`, `change_password`, `confirm_email` and `prefer_email`.

+Be careful in the case of username change because if your `next` URL contains a username, it won't be valid anymore after the username has changed, eg. if you instruct the username change page to redirect to `/basepath/bob/viewname` but the username changes to become alice, the redirect will cause a "page not found" error.
+In this case, if you want to include a username in your custom redirect, you should use the configuration-based redirect location will take into account the new username.

 By default the app redirects after signup to a route named 'users'.
 This is not exposed by `pyramid_simpleauth` by default but the package does provide a